Evans leads Loyola Marymount against Pepperdine

 BOTTOM LINE: Loyola Marymount visits Pepperdine after Naudia Evans scored 37 points in Loyola Marymount’s 79-76 win over the Washington State Cougars.

-The Waves have gone 4-3 at home.
-Pepperdine has a 3-8 record in games decided by 10 or more points.
+The Waves have gone 4-3 in home games.
+Pepperdine is 3-3 when it wins the turnover battle and averages 14.6 turnovers per game.

-The Lions are 2-8 in conference matchups.
-Loyola Marymount ranks eighth in the WCC with 8.4 offensive rebounds per game led by Maya Hernandez averaging 2.6.
+The Lions are 2-8 in WCC play.
+Loyola Marymount is ninth in the WCC with 12.4 assists per game led by Evans averaging 6.1.

-Pepperdine’s average of 6.1 made 3-pointers per game this season is just 0.2 more made shots on average than the 5.9 per game Loyola Marymount gives up.
-Loyola Marymount averages 65.8 points per game, 0.5 fewer than the 66.3 Pepperdine allows to opponents.
+Pepperdine’s average of 6.1 made 3-pointers per game this season is just 0.2 more made shots on average than the 5.9 per game Loyola Marymount allows.
+Loyola Marymount has shot at a 40.4% clip from the field this season, 0.5 percentage points higher than the 39.9% shooting opponents of Pepperdine have averaged.

-The Waves and Lions meet Tuesday for the first time in WCC play this season.
+The Waves and Lions match up Tuesday for the first time in WCC play this season.

-TOP PERFORMERS: Chloe Sotell is averaging 10 points for the Waves.
-Ella Brubaker is averaging 10.2 points over the last 10 games.
+TOP PERFORMERS: Makena Mastora is averaging 8.9 points for the Waves.
+Chloe Sotell is averaging 10.6 points over the last 10 games.

 LAST 10 GAMES: Waves: 2-8, averaging 55.6 points, 28.0 rebounds, 10.3 assists, 6.5 steals and 2.2 blocks per game while shooting 35.4% from the field.
 Their opponents have averaged 68.0 points per game.